Splunk® Cloud Services

 Here are a few precedence examples:

-• If one item is a function and the other item is a view, then even though the items have the same name there is no conflict because the items are different kinds of items.
+If one imported item is a function and the other imported item is a view, then even though the items have the same name there is no conflict because the items are different kinds of items.
 SPL2 determines which item to use based on how the item is used in the search.
-Where and how you specify functions in a search is different than where and how you can specify views.
+For example, where and how you specify functions in a search is different than where and how you can specify views.

 Avoiding precedence errors